Ha0Tang/SelectionGAN/README.md

 All rights reserved.
 Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**)

 The code is released for academic research use only.
-For commercial use, please contact [haotang@unitn.it](haotang@unitn.it).
+For commercial use, please contact [hao.tang@unitn.it](hao.tang@unitn.it).

 ## Installation